Black Panther Party: Torture-murder of Alex Rackley

 In May 1969, three members of the New Haven chapter tortured and murdered Alex Rackley, a 19-year-old member of the New York chapter, because they suspected him of being a police informant.
 Three party officers—Warren Kimbro, George Sams, Jr., and Lonnie McLucas—later admitted taking part.
 Sams, who gave the order to shoot Rackley at the murder scene, turned state's evidence and testified that he had received orders personally from Bobby Seale to carry out the execution.
 Party supporters responded that Sams was himself the informant and an agent provocateur employed by the FBI.
 The case resulted in the New Haven Black Panther trials of 1970.
 Kimbro, Sams and McLucas were convicted of the murder, but the trials of Seale and Ericka Huggins ended with a hung jury, and the prosecution chose not to seek another trial.

 International ties

 Activists from many countries around the globe supported the Panthers and their cause.
-In Scandinavian countries such as Norway and Finland, for example, left-wing activists organized a tour for Bobby Seale and Masai Hewitt in 1969.
+In Western European countries such as Norway and Finland, for example, social democratic and democratic socialist activists organized a tour for Bobby Seale and Masai Hewitt in 1969.
 At each destination along the tour, the Panthers talked about their goals and the "Free Huey!" campaign.
 Seale and Hewitt made a stop in Germany as well, gaining support for the "Free Huey!" campaign.